 D. Overdues: Any book or material which is returned to the Library past its originally scheduled due date is considered overdue and is therefore subject to a fine.
 Overdue fines are as follows:

 - $.25 per day for music CDs, magazines, and books

 - $.50 per day for DVDs, puppet kits, books on CD, books on MP3 and American Girl Dolls.

-- $1.00 per day for Mobile WiFi Hotspots and ViewMaster Virtual Reality Kits and accessories.
+- $1.00 per day for Mobile WiFi Hotspots, ViewMaster Virtual Reality Kits and accessories, and Kitchen Gadgets.

 Overdue fines will be charged for an item until the fines equal or exceed the price of the item.
 Fines charged for overdue materials or any other library property will be assessed when necessary.
 Patrons having outstanding fines amounting to $10.00 or higher are not permitted to borrow any additional materials until the material is returned and/or the fines are paid below the $10.00 limit.
 Patron computer privileges are also revoked once the $10.00 fine threshold has been reached.
 Staff has the authority to assess each patron’s situation and override the $10.00 fine limit or reinstate computer privileges accordingly.

 If the material is not returned within two (2) weeks after the scheduled due date, the patron will be contacted via the mail or e-mail reminding them to return the material.
 Additional contacts will be made until the items are returned.
 It is to be noted that any expense incurred in the retrieval of overdue materials will be paid by the patron in addition to the general fine levied.